Igusee/Project-HR-Data/README.md

 # HR data Project

-Data and idea was based on video from YT channel Her Data Project.
+The data and idea for this project were inspired by a video from the YouTube channel Her Data Project.

 ## About my data:
 * Over 20K distinct records of employees in .csv format